Questions? Reach a real person:

 If you hold your breath every time you see another dog coming down the street — scanning ahead, calculating distances, pulling your dog off the path before the lunge — you are not a bad owner, and your dog is not a bad dog.
 Leash reactivity is a stress response, not a character flaw.
 But it won't get better on its own, and the usual advice (tighten the leash, say 'no', use a prong collar) actively makes it worse.
 Here's what actually works.

 Every morning you walk out that door knowing it's going to happen.
 Your dog is fine — sniffing the grass, relaxed on the leash — until they're not.
 The other dog appears and something switches.
 The lunge.
 The bark.
 The spin.
-The whole street watching.
+Sixty pounds of muscle hitting the end of the leash while your shoulder screams and the whole street turns to look.
+Your dog has "turned into a lunatic on the leash" again, and you're the one apologizing.

 You've probably tried correcting it.
 Maybe you've yanked the leash.
 Said "no" firmly.
 Used a prong collar because someone on the internet said it worked for them.
 And it either did nothing, or it made things worse.

 Here's what no one told you: leash reactivity is a stress response, not a decision.
 Your dog isn't "being dominant" or "acting out."
-Their nervous system is flooded.
+Their nervous system is flooded — salivary cortisol spikes measurably in dogs during aversive training events (Macchi et al., 2026; Vieira de Castro et al., 2020).
 They're reacting the way you'd react if something terrifying appeared at the end of a rope you're tied to — you'd panic too.

 Yanking that rope doesn't fix the fear.
 It adds pain to a system that is already overwhelmed.